mravendi/mravendi.github.io/_posts/tips_lr.md

 ### Ensembling
-Finally, here it comes the power of ensembling.
+Finally, here comes ensembling.
 Ensembling multiple models is a powerful technique to boost the performance of ML systems.
-The idea is to train multiple models on different combination of data.
-At deployment time, we get the output of individual models and take the average as the final output.
+The idea is to train multiple models on a different combination of data.
+At deployment time, we get the output of individual models and take the average of all models as the final output.

 ![ensemble](/images/tipstricks/ensemble.png)

-The idea is that by training different models, each model will learn different aspect of the data that can complement each other.
+By training different models, each model will learn a different aspect of the data that can complement each other.
 The famous analogy is
 [The Blind Men, the Elephant, and Knowledge](https://en.wikisource.org/wiki/The_poems_of_John_Godfrey_Saxe/The_Blind_Men_and_the_Elephant).

 If you do not have any time constraints during deployment or models are small, ensembling will be handy.
-In real-time applications with time constrains, it is hard to justify cost versus benefit.
+In real-time applications with time constraints, it is hard to justify the cost versus benefit of ensembling.